Navigating the viewer

 This window has five main sections:

-- Viewport (center): Displays the rendered space views for your session.
+- Viewport (center): Displays the rendered views for your session.

 - Recordings panel (top left): Lists loaded recordings and their applications, and allows navigation back to the welcome screen.

-- Blueprint panel (below Recordings): Controls the different space views.
+- Blueprint panel (below Recordings): Controls the different views.

 - Selection panel (right): Shows detailed information and configuration for selected items.